jchack1/cafe-game/README.md

 Made with react, typescript and vite.

 You just make drinks.
-It's in the initial stages.
-All that's here is the game logic.
-Later there will be graphics with drag and drop functionality.
+It's in the initial stages, mostly just logic without pretty styling.
+Drag and drop ingredients into a cup.

 TO-DOs: